top of page

 How Much Does Cancer Treatment for Cats Cost?

 The cost for HDR Brachytherapy at VetMed starts at $5,500 to $7,700 per dose.
-The price can vary based on the complexity of the case and the number of sessions required.
+The price can vary based on the complexity of the case and the number of doses required.
 It's important to note that some types of cancer may necessitate multiple doses of HDR Brachytherapy for optimal outcomes.
 The specific number of doses will depend on the type of cancer, its location, and how it responds to initial treatment.

 Payment Support is Available